hsuehyt/WindingCircle/README.md

 ## Features

 - **Customizable Parameters**:
-  - Radius
+  - Radius (range: `1` to `5000`, default: `1000`)
   - Winding frequency
-  - Irregularity (random distortion in radius)
+  - Irregularity (scaled from `0` to `100`, affects randomness in radius)
   - Vertical irregularity (up-and-down distortion)
   - Number of points for smoothness control
   - Random seed for reproducibility
-- **User-Friendly Interface**: A simple Maya UI with sliders to adjust parameters dynamically.
+- **User-Friendly Interface**: A simple Maya UI with sliders and text fields to adjust parameters dynamically.
-- **Live Update Mode**: Enables real-time modifications as parameters are changed.
+- **Live Update Mode**: Enables real-time modifications when adjusting parameters via sliders or typing values manually.
-- **Organic Design**: Generates natural-looking, winding closed curves with randomness.
+- **Input Validation**: Ensures that typed values conform to allowed ranges, automatically correcting invalid inputs.
 - **Delete Previous Curve Option**: Allows users to decide whether to remove the previous curve before generating a new one.
 - **Reset Button**: Quickly restores all parameters to default values.